tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

   * Raising exceptions
   * Inventing exceptions
 * Testing
+  * Show tests for the Vehicle class.
   * Show tests for old "12 days of Christmas" problem.
   * Show how easy refactoring is with good tests.
 Modify the way that things are output in the `verse` method.
-  * Show tests for the Vehicle class.
+  * Show battleship assignment and tests.
 * Git
   * Reason: Sharing code with others
   * Forking